 2012-13: Laganiere was Yale’s third-leading scorer in his senior year as the Bulldogs captured the first national championship in school history.
 He scored 15 goals with 14 assists in 37 games and was -4 with 58 penalty minutes.
 Yale finished third in ECAC Hockey in the regular season but received an at-large bid to the NCAA tournament despite back-to-back shutout losses in the ECAC Hockey semifinals and third place game.
 The Bulldogs swept WCHA opponents Minnesota and North Dakota in the West Regional.
 After a 3-2 overtime win over Hockey East champion Massachusetts-Lowell in the semifinal game Yale shutout ECAC Hockey regular season champion Quinnipiac, 4-0, in the Frozen Four final.
 After going scoreless in the ECAC championship weekend and East Regional tournaments, Laganiere scored a goal in the Frozen Four semifinal win and had an assist against Quinnipiac.
 He signed a two-year entry-level contract with the Ducks in April, 2013.

-Laganiere is a power forward who uses his frame exceedingly well in creating space and opportunities.
-Where this is particularly noticeable is in his strong play in the dirty areas, an attribute that has made scouts take notice, as well.
-Laganiere takes full advantage of his size, reach and tremendous strength in maintaining both puck control and his positioning.
-He is not one to shy away from the physical aspects of the game.
+Laganiere is a power forward who uses his frame to create space and opportunities.
+He plays a strong game in the dirty areas, taking full advantage of his size, reach and tremendous strength in maintaining both puck control and his positioning.
+Laganiere relishes the physical aspects of the game.
 He can deliver solid checks and is aggressive on the forecheck.
-He is also a competitor.
-One notable improvement Laganiere has made since arriving at Yale is in his skating.
-He is an excellent skater with great mobility and skates with long, powerful strides.
-His added strength has greatly enhanced his speed and agility.
-Laganiere possesses great hands and a blisteringly hard shot.
-He can make nice, crisp passes, and along with his outstanding vision, can utilize open spaces quite effectively.
-He also has great finishing ability.
-One of Laganiere’s best assets is his stick, which he uses equally well in both offensive and defensive situations.
+His skating is much-improved since the start of his college career as uses long, powerful strides to his advantage.
+Limited offensively he scores many of his goals by using great hands and a blisteringly hard shot.
+He makes nice, crisp passes, and utilizes open spaces effectively.
+Laganiere’s best asset is his stick, which he uses well in both offensive and defensive situations.